DCS-training/MachineLearning/README.md

 # Machine Learning

 Hello Everyone!
-This is the Readme File for the Introduction to Python 2022-23 Course (delivered by the Centre in September/October 2022).
+This is the Readme File for the Introduction to Machine Learning with Python 2022-23 Course.

 This workshop focused on how to start working with Python and notebooks and getting familiar with the interface and commands.